-COMMERCIAL SALES PRACTICES FORMAT Name of Offeror SIN(s) NOTE: Provide the follo Name of Offeror SIN(s) NOTE: Provide the following information for each SIN (or group of SINs or Sub SIN for which information is the same). previous 12-month period.
-Beginning (1) Provide the dollar value of sales to the general public at or based on an established catalog or market price during the previous 12-month period or the offerors last fiscal year: \$ State beginning and ending of the 12 month period.
+COMMERCIAL SALES PRACTICES FORMAT Name of Offeror SIN(s) NOTE: Provide the following information for each SIN (or group of SINs or Sub SIN for which information is the same).
+(1) Provide the dollar value of sales to the general public at or based on an established catalog or market price during the previous 12-month period or the offerors last fiscal year: \$ State beginning and ending of the 12 month period.
 Beginning ending In the event that a dollar value is not an appropriate measure of the sales, provide and describe your own measure of the sales of the item(s).
 (2) Show your total projected annual sales to the Government under this contract for the contract term, excluding options, for each SIN offered.
 If you currently hold a Federal Supply Schedule contract for the SIN the total projected annual sales should be based on your most recent 12months of sales under that contract.
-SIN \$ (3) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), are the discounts and any concessions which you offer the Government equal to or better than your best price (discount and concessions in any combination) offered to any customer acquiring the same items regardless of quantity or terms and conditions?
-YESNO (4) (a) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), provide information as requested for each SIN (or group of SINs for which the information is the same) in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.
+SIN (3) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), are the discounts and any concessions which you offer the Government equal to or better than your best price (discount and concessions in any combination) offered to any customer acquiring the same items regardless of quantity or terms and conditions?
+YES NO (4) (a) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), provide information as requested for each SIN (or group of SINs for which the information is the same) in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.
 The information should be provided in the chart below or in an equivalent format developed by the offeror.
 Rows should be added to accommodate as many customers as required.
-Column 1 Column 2 Column 3 Column 4 Column 5 Customer Discount Quantity/Volume FOB Term Concessions (b) Do any deviations from your written policies or standard commercial sales practices disclosed in the above chart ever result in better discounts (lower prices) or concessions than indicated?
-YESNO If YES, explain deviations in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.
+Column 1 Customer Column 2 Discount Column 3 Quantity/Volume Column 4 FOB Term Column 5 Concessions • om your written policies ( • the above chart ever accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.